trackabout/azure-sql-hyperscale-elasticpool-autoscaler/readme.md

 ### Permissions within pool databases

-The function will query performance metrics within individual databases in the pool by reading the view `sys.dm_elastic_pool_resource_stats`.
+The AutoScaler will query performance metrics within individual databases in the pool by reading the view `sys.dm_elastic_pool_resource_stats`.
 To get the most timely metrics, you must query into a pool database.
 While metrics are available in `master`, it is a known limitation that those metrics can be significantly delayed.
 We've seen them delayed by over 5 minutes.

-For our implementation, we decided to pick a pool database *at random* to query for metrics measurement each time the function executes.
+For our implementation, we decided to pick a pool database *at random* to query for metrics measurement each time the AutoScaler executes.

 We chose this because:

 1. Databases come and go.
-We did not want our autoscaler to break or to have to reconfigure the function if our chosen target database was dropped.
+We did not want our autoscaler to break or to have to reconfigure the AutoScaler if our chosen target database was dropped.
 2. It seemed unfair to keep hitting the same database every iteration for metrics.
 3. We could have chosen to add a new, empty database for querying metrics.
 However, Hyperscale Elastic Pools support only 25 databases per pool.
 That's not much, and to sacrifice one simply for metrics querying felt wasteful.

 Therefore we chose the random method, which should never break and never require reconfiguring.

-You might, however, wish to modify the function to support a single named database per elastic pool.
+You might, however, wish to modify the AutoScaler to support a single named database per elastic pool.

 ### hs.AutoScalerMonitor Table